Koken

 Koken export original images

-Koken organizes photos in Albums (and Sets), The original uploaded photos are stored in an obscure folder structure like:
+Koken organized photos in Albums (and Sets), The original uploaded photos are stored in an obscure folder structure like:

 /YourPathToKoken/koken/storage/originals/g2/5n/originalfilename.jpg